mberneaud/DataScienceAssignment1/Orange/README.md

 Moreover, I also graphed all the summary statistics in the previous sections into a single bar graph to better show differences between the individual trees.
 Unfortunately, I did not manage yet to include a legend that explains which shade of gray corresponds to which tree number.

 ![Summary statistics plotted](https://raw.githubusercontent.com/mberneaud/DataScienceAssignment1/master/Orange/summaries_graphed.png)

-## Description of the data set
-_Taken from the R documentation_

->The Orange data frame has 35 rows and 3 columns of records of the growth of orange trees.

-### Description of variables
->Tree
-  >an ordered factor indicating the tree on which the measurement is made.
-The ordering is according to increasing maximum diameter.

->age
-  >a numeric vector giving the age of the tree (days since 1968/12/31)

->circumference
-  >a numeric vector of trunk circumferences (mm).
-This is probably “circumference at breast height”, a standard measurement in forestry.